 So how much does it cost to become a pilot?
 Well, the short answer is ‘it depends’.
 The guide below gives a rough outline of what to expect, but please bear in mind that these are only representative figures.

 Before you begin investigating pilot training, you will want to ensure that you are medically able to be awarded the license.
 To fly a powered aircraft or a glider on your own, you will need at least a medical certificate issued by your doctor, but you only need to satisfy similar requirements than those necessary to hold a driver’s license.
 As you go up the license structure you might need a Class 2 medical, which costs around £200 to £250 depending upon whether you need an electrocardiogram (ECG), and can only be obtained from doctors who are also qualified as Aeromedical Examiners (AMEs).
-A Class 1 medical can be renewed by an AME, the initial issue can only be done at a few places and will set you back £600.
-Fortunately you’ll only need one of these to hold a commercial license.
+A Class 1 medical can be renewed by an AME, but the initial issue can only be done at a few places and will set you back £600.
+Fortunately these are only necessary to hold a commercial license.

 Learning to fly an aeroplane for your own leisure flying needn’t break the bank.
 Private licenses are a few thousand pounds, but you can fly gliders, hang-gliders or paragliders much more cheaply if you just want to get your feet off the ground.

-A Light Aircraft Pilot License on Aeroplanes will set you back approximately £5000 – £6500 depending on the aircraft type, but comes with limitations (see the boxout).
+A Light Aircraft Pilot License on Aeroplanes will set you back anything from around £6500 depending on the aircraft type, but comes with limitations.

 The equivalent course for helicopters will be around £12,000, which goes some way towards explaining why you see fewer helicopters around than aeroplanes.

-If you have plans to do more than fair weather flying in very small aircraft around the UK, then a Private Pilot License (PPL) is likely to be a better option.
+If you have plans to do anything more than fair weather flying in very small aircraft around the UK, then a Private Pilot License (PPL) is likely to be a better option.
 At around £12,000 for aeroplanes and £15,000 or more on helicopters, it is more of an investment.
-However, the license is recognised by the International Civil Aviation Organization (ICAO).
-Importantly, the PPL can also become a steppingstone into professional aviation, as part of a Modular course of commercial training.
+However, the license is recognised by the International Civil Aviation Organization (ICAO), so flying abroad becomes a lot easier.
+Importantly, the PPL can also become a stepping stone into professional aviation, as part of a Modular course of commercial training.